 FAQ

-Open the official site or app and confirm the current card status, supported region, fee row, reward or cashback terms, funding method, and any deadline shown on the account screen.
-Treat the official screen as the final source before applying, funding, or spending.
+Open the official site or app and confirm the supported region, card availability, fee rows, reward terms, funding method, and any deadline shown on the account screen.
+If the condition is unclear, pause before applying or funding and compare the app display with the official help page.

 Official sources checked